 }

-2. Create my.address.php file inside the views directory and define the module view.
+Create a my.address.php file in the views directory and define the module view.

 ui/modules/MyAddress/views/my.address.php